MurphyPone/murphypone.github.io/src/content/voyager.md

 $$

-thus distributing the error across the message, making it easier to recover small the complete message (lots of "small" errors are preferable to one gaping hole in our data as we'll see shortly).
+thus distributing the error across the message, making it easier to recover the complete message (lots of "small" errors are preferable to one gaping hole in our data as we'll see shortly).

 ## Error Correction and Detection: Better Approaches

 ### Hamming Codes

 Hamming Codes are the most prevalent of _more sophisticated_ mechanisms for error correction and detection.
-A $q$-ary code block of length $n$ and dimension $k$ will be referred to as an $[n, k]_q$ code.
+A $q$-ary code block of length $n$ and dimension $k$ is referred to as an $[n, k]_q$ code.
 - If the code has distance $d$, it may be expressed as $[n, k, d]_q$ and when the alphabet size is obvious or irrelevant, the subscript may be ommitted

 The simplest **Full Hamming Code** is $[3, 1, 3]_2$ and can be represented geometrically as a cube where the two code words are opposite vertices: